 Higher education today is experiencing a groundbreaking shift towards student-centric processes.
 Driven by changing student demographics and rising student expectations, all the emphasis today is on personalization, customization and simplifying the student journey.
-The growing inclination towards one-stop student services is an important marker of this trend.
+The growing inclination towards OneStop student services is an important marker of this trend.

-One-stop student services not only centralize all the support systems, software, and services but also help the user institutions cut their helpdesk costs.
+OneStop student services not only centralize all the support systems, software, and services but also help the user institutions cut their helpdesk costs.
 Additionally, they play an instrumental role in helping these institutions address all their support challenges effortlessly.

 While the intention has been to simplify the student journey and increase student ease, the number of offices and processes that have cropped up to do so have further complicated it.
 And it is not easy for a student to navigate through this muddle of processes without help.
 A student today must visit many offices for various purposes and experiences a lot of confusion because of that.
 The result is a lot of student runaround, both physical, and virtual.

 Do you know 1 out of 3 first-year students does not advance to sophomore year?
 And do you also know that the cost to recruit a new student is approx. 5x of that needed to retain a current student?
 Now think of the money an institution can save in revenue if it is able to retain all the enrolled students!
 A lot, right?

-Many physical, and virtual one-stops like BlackBeltHelp’s, employ various state-of-the-art technologies like predictive analytics and AI to identify patterns from the multitude of institutional data.
+Many physical, and virtual one stops like BlackBeltHelp’s, employ various state-of-the-art technologies like predictive analytics and AI to identify patterns from the multitude of institutional data.
 This data, in turn, is used by the user institutions to make smarter decisions.
 For example, Analytics, a part of BlackBeltHelp OneStop can identify at-risk students and enable faculty to drive prompt interventions to guide these students towards graduation which means increased student engagement and retention rates.

-Rising support costs: Rising support costs and declining support budgets are two major challenges higher education is facing today.
+Rising support costs and declining support budgets are two major challenges higher education is facing today.
 Virtual one-stop support like BlackBeltHelp’s can help a great deal in this regard.
 The technologies like artificial intelligence, analytics that it comes with might look expensive to adopt but are far more economical than the alternatives.

 Moreover, one-stop support centers whether virtual or physical, have cross-trained staff, adept at handling all sorts of student support issues which means the user institution doesn’t have to hire people for different service offices.
 Cost-effective, no?

 With virtual one-stop centers, institutions can overcome these challenges easily.
 The entire process of doing so is threefold.
-First, one-stop student support centers use self-service technology which empowers your end-users to self-help, reducing the need for getting external assistance.
+First, OneStop student support centers use self-service technology which empowers your end-users to self-help, reducing the need for getting external assistance.
 Then, there’s 24×7 support with centralized services which means no backlogs and no delayed services.
 Lastly, one-stop centers employ ultramodern technology which means your end-users would not need human intervention for every teeny tiny issue.

-One-stop student services wield multi-channel, personalized support round-the-clock.
+OneStop student services wield multi-channel, personalized support round-the-clock.
 Additionally, they bring your students from lines to online (in the case of virtual support centers).
 Overall, centralized student services make all departments work in synchronization and help your support staff assist both traditional and non-traditional students better.

 20 million American students are enrolled in colleges today!
 Striking, right?
-What is more striking is that less than fifty percent of them complete their degrees within six years.
+What is more striking is that less than fifty percent of students complete their degrees within six years.
 While the causes might be manifold, personalized student support can help a great deal in guiding many them towards graduation.

 Moreover, amidst the increasing student expectations and changing student demographics, it only makes sense to make all the support processes more inclined towards helping students, don’t you think?